cucumber/cucumber-jvm/examples/clojure_cukes/README.md

 # clojure-cukes

 Just a little example illustrating how to use Cucumber with Clojure and Leiningen.
-If someone with more Clojure knowledge can improve this it would be great.
+Please note that the example uses https://github.com/nilswloka/lein-cucumber, which requires Leiningen 2.

 ## Running cukes

+lein deps
-    lein test
+lein cucumber